Psychology

 Prerequisites: PSYC 1101 or Placement in above PSYC 1101.

 An introductory survey of biological influences on behavior.
-The primary emphasis is on the physiological regulation of behavior in humans and other vertebrate animals, focusing on genetic, developmental, hormonal, and neuronal mechanisms.
+The primary emphasis is on the neurobiological regulation of behavior in humans and other vertebrate animals, focusing on genetic, developmental, hormonal, and neuronal mechanisms.
 Additionally, the evolution of these regulatory systems is considered.
-Topics discussed include perception, cognition, sleep, eating, sexual and aggressive behaviors, and mental disorders.
+This course explores the structural and functional properties of the central nervous system to understand how behavior occurs—and how it is disrupted—at the molecular, cellular, and systems level.
+Topics discussed may include cellular processes/communication, sensation/perception, cognition, sleep, eating, sex, and aggression.
+Emphasis will be placed on how biological mechanisms contribute to psychological [dys]function.
 (Same as: NEUR 2050)

 Prerequisites: PSYC 1101 or BIOL 1102 or BIOL 1109 or Placement in above PSYC 1101 or Placement in BIOL 2000 level.